ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 $$

 Where $$\left<{\mathbf{A},\mathbf{B}}\right>=\text{trace}(\mathbf{A}^*\mathbf{B})$$.
 The quadratic penalty is added to make the objective strongly convex when
 $$\rho$$ is large.
 This helps convergence without assumptions like strict convexity or even finiteness of the minimized function.
 Also, the penalty is softer than a barrier, as the iterates are no longer confined to the feasible space.
-Anyway, a generic ALM algorithm would solve by repeatedly doing the following calculations:
+Anyway, a generic ALM algorithm would solve the optimization problem by repeatedly doing the following calculations:

 $$
 (\mathbf{L}_{k+1}, \mathbf{S}_{k+1}) = \mathop{\mathrm{arg\,min}}_{L,S} \,\,\mathcal{L}(\mathbf{L},\mathbf{S},\mathbf{Y}_k)